Have you seen the prices of ammonia free glass cleaner lately? Wow! It is so expensive. Over $4 for just one bottle!

 - Glass spray bottle

-A funnel will come in handy transferring the ingredients of your ammonia free glass cleaner to your spray bottle.
+A funnel will come in handy transferring the ingredients of your DIY vinegar glass cleaner to your spray bottle.

-Download this FREE sheet of 10 DIY Frugal Cleaning Supply Recipes to make your own cleaners in just a few minutes, with ingredients you already have on hand.
+Download this FREE sheet of 10 DIY Cleaning Supply Recipes to make your own cleaners in just a few minutes, with ingredients you probably already have on hand.

 Note: That some essential oils can eat through plastic so it is better not to use a plastic spray bottle for your ammonia free glass cleaner.
 You should not use a metal sprayer bottle either because oils can pit the metal.

-It is better to use a glass spray bottle for this ammonia free glass cleaner.
+It is better to use a glass spray bottle for this homemade glass cleaner with rubbing alcohol.
 You can either purchase a large glass sprayer bottle like this or reuse your essential oil bottles and just buy just the sprayer for the bottle.

 Or, you can use this nifty trick I found.
 If you use apple cider vinegar often, you may have an empty bottle in your recycling bin.
 The sprayer off an old glass cleaner bottle works great on this vinegar bottle!
 Just clean the bottle and remove the label.
 Yay for a cheap glass sprayer bottle!

-To make this ammonia free glass cleaner, add all of the ingredients to a glass spray bottle.
+To make this best DIY glass cleaner, add all of the ingredients to a glass spray bottle.

 Shake to combine.